EdwardLu2018/LiveThesaurus/README.md

 	- ```$ sudo python setup.py install```<br>
 	- ```$ sudo pip3 install SpeechRecognition```

-If modules are not installed, try pip[your python version], for example, pip3.6
+If the modules are not installed and you get an error, try pip[your python version], for example, pip3.6

 After doing this, please run the __init__.py file to run LiveThesaurus